 Sucre offers good quality Spanish classes at inexpensive prices.
 I signed up for sixteen hours of private lessons spread evenly over four consecutive mornings at Open Spanish.

 I took Spanish in high school but hadn’t spoken it in years.
 David, my wonderful instructor, quickly evaluated my skills (“skills” being a generous word) and honed in on refreshing my memory.
 We did a mix of lectures, speaking, reading, and writing.
 The four hours were jam-packed, but the intensive lessons were exactly what I wanted.
 Even though my brain hurt at the end of each class, I was excited to review and do my homework.

 During my free time, I visited Cementerio General.
 Although it might sound morbid to visit a cemetery, the glass-encased tombs were fascinating.
 Many contained flowers, food, photos, toys, and other mementos.
-I could get a sense of the deceased’s personality simply by peeking into his/her tomb.
+I could get a sense of the deceased’s personality simply by peeking into their tomb.

 Convento de San Felipe de Neri offered the best views of Sucre.
 The church doubles as a school, so it’s open to the public only in the afternoons, after classes have ended.
 When I reached the rooftop, ominous dark clouds obscured the sky.